Emergency Department and Inpatient Clinical Pathway for Evaluation/Treatment of Children with Kawasaki Disease or Incomplete Kawasaki Disease

 • Consider KD for:

-• Infants < 6 months w/ prolonged fever and irritability
+• Infants < 6 mos w/ prolonged fever

 • Infants with prolonged fever and unexplained aseptic meningitis